Dunlop Rubber: Takeover and breakup

 A classic historic racing Jaguar E-Type hustles over the top of the Dunlop Curve towards the Dunlop Bridge at Circuit de la Sarthe, Le Mans.
 Originally built in 1932 as an advertising footbridge at the entry to the curve, the iconic bridge was moved in 1965 to its present location at the top of the Dunlop Curve, and the entry to the short straight to the Dunlop Chicane.

 As a result of increasing competition in the tyre industry, and the disastrous results of the Pirelli tie-up, Dunlop had amassed massive debts.
 Sir Reay Geddes stepped down as chairman in 1978 and Sir Campbell Fraser took over.
-Between 1978 and 1981 Dunlop spent US$102 million on modernising its European tyre business.
+Between 1978 and 1981, Dunlop spent US$102 million on modernising its European tyre business.
 The British workforce was cut from 13,000 to 7,000.
 Angus and the company rubber plantations were sold.
 By July 1983, the Malaysian businessman Ghafar Baba had built a 26.1 per cent stake in the company.

 In September 1983, the European tyre business was sold to its former subsidiary, Sumitomo Rubber Industries Ltd of Japan, for £82 million.
-In 1984 the remaining tyre factories in New Zealand and India were sold for £200 million.
-In 1985 the company was acquired by BTR plc for £100 million; BTR immediately sold the US tyre business to its management for £142 million.
+In 1984, the remaining tyre factories in New Zealand and India were sold for £200 million.
+In 1985, the company was acquired by BTR plc for £100 million; BTR immediately sold the US tyre business to its management for £142 million.

 BTR began to divest itself of the Dunlop businesses from 1996 in order to transform itself from a conglomerate into a streamlined engineering company.
-In 1996, it sold Dunlop Slazenger to its management, backed by private equity group CINVen for £372 million; in 2004 they sold the business to Sports Direct International for £40 million.
+In 1996, it sold Dunlop Slazenger to its management, backed by private equity group CINVen for £372 million; in 2004, they sold the business to Sports Direct International for £40 million.

 In 1996, Dunlop Aircraft Tyres Ltd of Birmingham was sold to a group of investors backed by 3i for £10 million.

-In 1998, BTR sold BTR Aerospace Group, including Dunlop Aviation and Dunlop Precision Rubber, to Doughty Hanson & Co for £510 million to form Dunlop Standard.
-In 2004, Dunlop Standard was sold to Meggitt for £800 million.
+In 1998, BTR sold BTR Aerospace Group, which included Dunlop Aviation and Dunlop Precision Rubber, to Doughty Hanson & Co for £510 million to form Dunlop Standard.
+In 2004, Dunlop Standard was sold to Meggitt in exchange for £800 million.
 Meggitt has inherited the original English company, now named Dunlop Holdings Ltd, incorporated in 1896.

 In 1998, BTR sold its share of the South African subsidiary, Dunlop Africa Ltd, which was itself divided in 2001.
 The industrial products division was sold to become Dunlop Industrial Products and Dunlop Rubber Mouldings.
 The tyre business, Dunlop Tyres International, was bought by Apollo Tyres of India in 2006.
 Apollo Tyres were never comfortable with, nor fully committed to the Dunlop Brand and sold most of the company, including all of the Dunlop Tyre trademark rights in Africa, to Sumitomo Rubber Industries in 2013.
 Dunlop Tyres International had owned the rights to various Dunlop brands in a number of countries outside South Africa, and these rights were sold to Sports Direct in 2006.